alemedeiros/json-to-xml/README.md

 ###Compiled binary

-The binary expects the name of the json files in the command line arguments and can be run from the root directory of the project, as follows:
+The binary expects the name of the json files or a directory in the command line arguments and can be run from the root directory of the project, as follows:

+    ./dist/build/json-to-xml/json-to-xml ./json1000

+or

-    ./dist/build/json-to-xml/json-to-xml json/002b8778-ce60-44ea-acae-81058c80bbd9.json
+    ./dist/build/json-to-xml/json-to-xml ./json1000/00dab102-253c-4374-abd5-2f81eff1a226.json ./json1000/050fffd7-c7cc-4bb2-8f7a-a0ee4bc47678.json

 ###GHCI